armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

 How CD-as-a-Service performs rollbacks:

 * If you have specified an [AWS Lambda alias](https://docs.aws.amazon.com/lambda/latest/dg/configuration-aliases.html) to use for routing traffic, CD-as-a-Service points the alias to the old version.
-* If you have not specified an alias to use for routing traffic, CD-as-a-Service publishes a new version with the old configuration, so that the 'latest' version of your Lambda function has the same configuration as before the deployment started.
+* If you have not specified an alias to use for routing traffic, CD-as-a-Service publishes a new version with the old configuration, so that the live version of your AWS Lambda function has the same configuration as before the deployment started.

 ## How CD-as-a-Service integrates with AWS

 {{< include "lambda/iam-role.md" >}}

 You need to store your function zip files in an S3 bucket, and the S3 bucket should be in the same region you deploy to (this is an AWS limitation).
 For example, if you plan to deploy to three regions, you need three S3 buckets, one for each region.
-CD-as-a-Service deploys your Lambda function's archive from your S3 bucket.
+CD-as-a-Service deploys your AWS Lambda function's archive from your S3 bucket.

 | AWS Accounts | ArmoryRole | Regions | S3 Buckets |
 |--------------|-----------|---------|------------|